Night Sweats from Babesia: An Overlooked Lyme Symptom

 Why Night Sweats From Babesia Are Often Blamed on Something Else

-Night sweats are a nonspecific symptom with a long differential diagnosis.
-Clinicians commonly attribute them to menopause, anxiety, medication side effects, or stress — all before considering tick-borne infection.
+Night sweats are a nonspecific symptom with a broad differential diagnosis.
+Clinicians commonly attribute them to menopause, anxiety, medication side effects, or stress — often before considering tick-borne infection.

 This is especially problematic for women in their 40s and 50s, where Babesia night sweats are frequently dismissed as hormonal.
 The sweats may look similar on the surface, but Babesia sweats typically don’t respond to hormone therapy and are accompanied by the constellation of symptoms described above.